NUstat/isdsTutorials/README.md

 # Submitting tutorials

-After completing each tutorial, students can obtain their grade and download the full tutorial to a pdf.
-Students can then upload these PDFs to a learning management system like Canvas or Gradescope.
+After completing each tutorial, students can obtain their grade in html format and download the full tutorial to a pdf.
+Students can then upload the html grade (or tutorial pdf) to a learning management system like Canvas or Gradescope.

 # Additional features of ISDStutorials